mateusneresrb/pixpayview-backend/README.md

 4. Open the terminal and type `docker compose up`
 5. After typing the above command docker will create a postgres server and download the files from this repository and compile the project, after that it will start the server.

 `* It is very important that you change the information in the docker-compose.yml file`

+`* You need to have docker installed to use this project in a simple way`

 ## 🤝 Collaborators

 <table>